 A negative result (no agglutination present) on direct and indirect Coombs tests means no antibodies or complement proteins are against the red blood cells.
 It is possible to develop jaundice and hemolytic anemia in babies with negative Coombs tests due to other medical conditions that do not involve antibodies against the red blood cells.
 Newborns may also develop physiological jaundice and breast milk jaundice during the initial days of life (5).

 Coombs test helps detect antibodies against red blood cells and determine any related underlying issues.
-If you are an Rh-negative mother, you may consider testing and taking Rh immunoglobulin injections to avoid complications.
-Severe cases can also be treated with intrauterine blood transfusions.
+If you are an Rh-negativeiXAn Rh status that indicates that the red blood cells lack the Rh factor protein (a blood group compatibility factor). mother, you may consider testing and taking Rh immunoglobulin injections to avoid complications.
+Severe cases can also be treated with intrauterineiXA term used to describe an intervention or location inside the uterus, such as a device or development of a fetus. blood transfusions.
 If the baby has a positive Coombs test, they may require close monitoring, and their health condition will eventually improve over time.

 2. The Rh Factor: How It Can Affect Your Pregnancy; American College of Obstetricians and Gynecologists